Naval Information Warfare Systems Command Program Executive Offices

 The Naval Information Warfare Systems Command Program Executive Offices (PEOs) are organizations responsible for the prototyping, procurement, and fielding of C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance), business information technology and space systems.
 Their mission is to develop, acquire, field and sustain affordable and integrated state of the art equipment for the Navy.

 The Naval Information Warfare Systems Command is organizationally aligned to the Chief of Naval Operations.
 As part of its mission, NAVWAR provides support, manpower, resources, and facilities to its aligned Program Executive Offices (PEOs).
 The Program Executive Offices are responsible for the execution of major defense acquisition programs.
 The PEOs are organizationally aligned to the Assistant Secretary of the Navy for Research, Development and Acquisition (ASN(RDA)).
 The Naval Information Warfare PEOs operate under NAVWAR policies and procedures.

 There are three Naval Information Warfare Systems Program Executive Offices.

 Program Executive Office Command, Control, Communications, Computers and Intelligence (PEO C4I) and Space Systems

-PEO(C4I) provides the Navy and Marine Corps with affordable, integrated and interoperable Information Warfare capability.
+PEO(C4I) provides the Navy and Marine Corps with affordable, integrated and interoperable information warfare capability.

-The Program Executive Officer for PEO(C4I) is RDML Kurt J. Rothenhaus, USN, who assumed this post in May 2020.
+The Program Executive Officer for PEO(C4I) is Dr. William Luebke, who assumed this post in October 2023.

 PEO(C4I) comprises ten major program offices: